ronrihoo/whoisusing/README.md

 `-s` : Returns only the results that have matching filenames

 Notice the actual name above for user `lp` is too different from the searched name `cups`.
-In order to prevent this, the strict option flag, `-s`, will ensure that the associated filenames are a close match to the searched named.
+In order to prevent this, the strict option flag, `-s`, will ensure that the associated filenames are a close match to the searched name.

 ```
 whoisusing cups -s